The default route is being routed to the VPN in AWS Client VPN.

 textredirect-gateway autolocal ipv6 block-outside-dns tls-version-min 1.3

-• Block unexpected outbound traffic with the client firewall
+• Unexpected outbound traffic blocked by client firewall

 Vendor support status

-AWS Client VPN is a useful service, but under certain conditions it forces all traffic through the VPN.
+AWS Client VPN is a convenient service, but under certain conditions, it can force all traffic to go through the VPN.

-By adding the pull-filter ignore "redirect-gateway block-local" to your client configuration, you can achieve split tunneling, directing only necessary traffic through the VPN and communication to the Internet via your local network.
+By adding `pull-filter ignore "redirect-gateway block-local"` to the client configuration, you can achieve split tunneling, where only necessary traffic is routed through the VPN, while internet access is routed through the local network.